amosdudley/weblog/_posts/2021-5-20-Designing PPE for Hilde.md

 The final part:
 ![finalpart](https://i.imgur.com/E9PdixZ.png)

-I decided to make custom lenses rather than design around off-the-shelf lenses.
+I decided to make custom lenses, rather than design around off-the-shelf ones.
 I was curious to try a new lensmaking technique, where the outer (in this case 3D-curved) rim of the lens is fixed in place while heating a sheet of plastic, and the center part (which needs to be clear) is allowed to droop freely into a hole in the mold form.

 Vacuum forming (where the lens is sucked against an explicitly defined shape) might have worked as well - but in my experience you get the best lens clarity when nothing touches the hot plastic during forming.
 A previous attempt at vacuum forming a motorcycle helmet face shield resulted in a hazed surface an a lot of layer lines where I needed clarity.
 It might be possible to flame-polish the haze away, I'll have to try that route in a future build.

 Here's one of the lens molds in the vacuum former.
 There's no temperature control, so I just heated the acrylic as far away from the element as possible: